vipul2802/o365hq.com/content/blog/Compliance Manager.md

 ![](https://o365hq.com/images/501.png)

-When you enter the assessment framework, you can see all the services included in the scope under the first section "Office 365 in-scope cloud services."
+When you enter the assessment framework, you can see all the services included in the scope under the first section "Microsoft 365 in-scope cloud services."

 The "Microsoft Managed Controls" section provides you with data about